 How do I get a job as a Payments Project Manager?

 Becoming a Payments Project Manager requires a good deal of experience in both management and the payments industry roles.
 You’ll find Payment Project Manager jobs advertised online, including junior, mid-level and senior positions.
-Be sure to include all relevant qualifications and experience when writing your CV - and don’t forget to send us a copy too, as we often have exclusive and unadvertised Account Manager jobs.
+Be sure to include all relevant qualifications and experience when writing your CV - and don’t forget to send us a copy too, as we often have exclusive and unadvertised Project Manager jobs.